AI Inference for Financial Services Belongs On-Premises

 What it misses is the full round trip: from the business event that triggers inference, across the network to wherever the model is running, back to the system that needs the answer, and into the decision it was supposed to inform.

 In algorithmic and quantitative trading, AI signal generation is increasingly embedded directly in order routing and risk decisions.
 CME's matching engines sit in Aurora, Illinois.
 Servers co-located in the same facility connect to those engines in under a millisecond.
-A cloud region in Chicago connects in 20 to 40.
+Infrastructure located outside the exchange ecosystem introduces materially higher and less deterministic latency.
 For strategies where the signal edge exists in a narrow time window, that gap determines whether the firm captures the opportunity or observes it after it has closed.

 No amount of model optimization fixes a latency disadvantage that originates in the gap between where the model runs and where the decision happens.